 Even the most minimal minimalist will find they need to buy new things at some point in their life.

-Especially if you have children – after all, they do this pesky thing called growing. 😉
+Especially if you have children – after all, they do that pesky thing called growing up (how dare they). 😉

 Are you ready to get started on your minimalist journey?